Medical Expenses Tax Offset (NMETO)

 The Net Medical Expenses Offset is being phased out over the period from 1 July 2013 to 30 June 2018.

-Transitional arrangements allow claims for disability aids, attendant care or aged care expenses to be made until 30 June 2019.
+From 2015-16 (until 2018-19), transitional arrangements only allow claims for disability aids, attendant care or aged care expenses.

 Indexation of the claim thresholds is adjusted after 31 March each year.